Managing unacceptable behaviour from customers

 We will never take a decision to restrict contact lightly.
 To reflect this, only senior staff can approve restrictions under this policy.

 If a customer disagrees with our decision to restrict contact, they should state why they disagree with the decision and provide full reasons as to why we should lift the restriction(s).
-A member of staff at Grade B or above, who was not previously involved the original decision, will then review the matter, and their decision will be final.
+A member of staff at Grade six or above, who was not previously involved with the original decision, will then review the matter, and their decision will be final.